bltzxsd/unlustig/README.md

 FFmpeg is used for video processing.

-If Windows users do not have a dependency installed, the program will download an executable automatically.
+If Windows users do not have a dependency installed, the program will automatically download it.
 Linux users, if using optimization flags or mp4 media, *must* have [gifsicle](https://www.lcdf.org/gifsicle/) and/or [FFmpeg](https://www.ffmpeg.org/) installed and on their PATH.

 ## Contributing